 Enable SSO for any Idea portal

-Aha! provides the flexibility to set up SSO for each Idea portal.
+Aha! provides the flexibility to set up SSO for each idea portal.
 To get started, go to Settings ⚙️> Account > Configure ideas portals.
 You will need to be an administrator with customization permissions to do so.

-- Select the Idea portal that you would like to set up SSO
+- Select the idea portal where you would like to set up SSO.

 - Select SAML from the Identify Provider dropdown.
 The SAML 2.0 configuration will display.

 For those who prefer a JWT Single Sign-on process, Aha! also provides this capability.